 Specializing in Trauma, Anxiety, Depression, Adjustments & Transitions, and Substance Use

 I have a wealth of experience in the assessment and treatment of PTSD/Trauma-related disorders.
-I have worked as a specialist in the trauma field within the Veterans Administration system for the past 10 years treating various forms of trauma through the use of proven, effective therapies that truly help people regain their lives and attain the life satisfaction they desire.
+I worked as a specialist within the Veterans Health Administration for 12 years treating various forms of trauma through the use of proven, effective therapies that truly help people regain their lives and attain the life satisfaction they desire.
 I most often utilize Cognitive Processing Therapy and Prolonged Exposure Therapy to address PTSD symptoms, both in which I have received extensive training.

 Anxiety is one of the mostly commonly experienced conditions and is very treatable!
 Research demonstrates that engaging in therapy to address anxiety is as helpful as medication in many cases without the potential side-effects and with long-term benefits that last.
 I will help teach you tools to think about situations in a healthier way to reduce your baseline level of anxiety, as well as, assist you in learning direct coping skills to address acute anxiety when it hits.
 I most often utilize a combination of Cognitive Behavioral Therapy, Relaxation Skills, and Mindfulness-based interventions to most effectively address the anxiety.